An Analysis of All’s Well That Ends Well (Shakespeare)

 The flinging of the bacon corresponds to the swinging of the horses.
 The word swing, etymologically, means “to fling”—the Old High German word swingan means “to rush” or “to fling.”
 The idiocy of the mechanical movement of swinging corresponds the idiocy of the mechanical movement of flinging.
 The etymology of swing further establishes a metaphorical connection between Joe and the animals of the story (the dog, the horses).

 The equine and canine metaphors bestialize all of the brothers.
 (Joe, in particular, is described as straddling his knees “in real horsy fashion”; he seems “to have his tail between his legs,” etc.) They are all dull, dim beasts, animals that will soon be subjected to the yoke of marriage and of other forms of servitude (labor, etc.).
-Like all domestic beasts, they will become subject to human authority.
+As all domestic beasts, they will become subject to human authority.
 To be an animal, according to the metaphorics of the text, means to be subjected to human power.
 As mentioned above, Joe will soon be subordinated to the bestial subjection of marriage.
 To draw out one the implications of the text: A married couple resembles two animals yoked together.

 The face of the young woman darkened, but she sat on immutable.